PanDAWMS/panda-docs/docs/source/client/pathena.rst

 I want to process the whole dataset with N events per job. (integer N>0)
 --------------------------------------------------------------------------

-Use ``--nEventsPerJob``.
-This option checks with Rucio to retrieve the information about the number of events for each file.
-Generally the information is available for official datasets.
-You may have to register the information for private datasets if you want to use them.
+Use ``--nEventsPerJob`` that splits input files per nEventsPerJob and generates a job for each input chunk.
+Note that the value of ``--nEventsPerJob`` is used only to split files, but the value is not automatically propagated to the payload.
+You need to specify *maxEvents=XYZ* or something consistently in your jobOptions file, or the execution string if the ``--trf`` option is used.

 I want to launch M jobs, each with N events per job
 -------------------------------------------------------